What is a Personal Assistant?

 If an employment related dispute or disagreement arises the first thing to do is to be honest, open and discuss it directly with the person you work with.
 Maybe they are not aware there is a problem or there has been a misunderstanding.
 However, if this does not address the issue, you may have additional concerns, or feel you have been treated unfairly, seek advice from your liability insurer about what to do next.

 You can also contact ACAS for independent employment related advice and guidance http://www.acas.org.uk

-If you are self-employed it may be simply a case of advising you client you are no longer able to support them and agree a mutually acceptable end date for the support.
+If you are self-employed it may be simply a case of advising your client you are no longer able to support them and agree on a mutually acceptable end date for the support.

-If you feel that a client is at risk at of harm, neglect or abuse
+If you feel that a client is at risk of harm, neglect or abuse

 - speak to the person, a trusted family member or friend, or any professional involved in their care straight away.